Here is a Preview of our Next Issue: July-August 2014

 Please Note: Print subscriptions begin with the upcoming May-June 2014 issue.
-Digital subscribers have access to the March-April 2014 issue as well as the previous year of the issues in our digital archive.
+Digital subscribers have access to the May-June 2014 issue as well as the previous year of the issues in our digital archive.

 If you’re not a subscriber, we invite you to become one!

 How My Children Push Me to Grow, by Beatrice Ekwa Ekoko

 Life is about learning and growing and changing.
 Most times, we’ll resist like the dickens.
 Having to change is unpleasant.
 It’s hard.
 But with unschooling, there is less chance of evading change because the kids force us to.